christopher-kapic/gitforks/README.md

 I do not want to handle authentication for this application, and if I do not cache I will have to call the Github API a lot, so I will be using caching.
 If you are looking for a specific fork of a repo, it may take up to two hours to show up.
 I am operating under the assumption that the forks that are most interesting to compare are the ones that differ the most from the original repository, so a newly-created fork will not fall into that category.

+Changes to `create-react-app` so far:
+ - Added `src/_redirects`
+ - Deployed to Netlify
+ - Changed the Title

 # Getting Started with Create React App